BiggestChris/CS50-Final-Project-V1/README.md

 8. get_data_exercise() - same as above but will run exercise_export() and load exercise data into G-sheets
 9. upload_error() - this will render a page that says an upload is failed.
 Currently only used for the server-side check on NULL entries in Set One of the Workout form

+> [!IMPORTANT]
+> On CSV imports: Currently the Food and Weight functionality relies upon importing all of the data ranges that are desired to be in the SQL table, so this needs to be run from 1st Jan 2024 up to the desired date, and best to assume that whenever a new upload is made it will delete the prior data and reupload.
+(I've not extensively tested this but by always doing this range it's been successful so far.)

 #### workout.py:
 All the subfunctions call in the Flask routes are stored here: